Baracoa, Cuba: What to pack, what to wear, and when to go [2024]

 A great choice is this one

-If you go to Parque Independencia, you're likely to do a lot of walking.
+If you go to Parque Independencia, you will do a lot of walking.
 These are a must:

-If you go to Baracoa in November, you will notice that it is extremely warm.
+Traveling to Baracoa in May, you will notice that it is hot.
 Expect it to rain once in a while.
 Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: